robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ### About the variety concept

 About multidimensional rating, it explicitly states that the concept is beneficial even when full implementation or objective measurement is not possible.
 This aligns with the overall argument about valuing variety and leveraging the best from individuals, regardless of complete agreement or perfect understanding.

+---

+### A pragmatic approach

+Reality is much more complicated (having many interacting parts) than what is written here, though not necessarily more complex (exhibiting unpredictable, emergent behavior).
+In particular, a well-designed social structure aims to mitigate the unpredictable aspects of reality as much as possible.

+Furthermore, while deep dives into small details are essential in certain contexts (e.g., scientific research, engineering), within the realm of social structures and governance, excessive focus on minute details resembles bureaucracy and micromanagement, leading to negative outcomes.

+This is not a rejection of detail *per se*, but a cautionary note against the kind of over-regulation and micro-management that stifles initiative and creates more problems than it solves.

 <br/>